munificent/game-programming-patterns/book/event-queue.markdown

 ^code pending-array

 We can tune the array size to cover our worst case.
-To play a sound, we just slot a new message in there at the end:
+To play a sound, we slot a new message in there at the end:

 ^code array-play